Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 To enable streaming, go to the Azure portal, select the Azure Media Services account which has been created, and start the default streaming endpoint.

+## How to run and deploy

-### 4. Run the Functions locally
+### 1. Run the Functions locally

+Make sure that you have a .env file created and filled correctly.

-With Visual Studio or [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#run-the-function-locally).
+Then use Visual Studio or [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#run-the-function-locally) to run the functions.

-### 5. Deploy the Azure functions to Azure
+### 2. Deploy the Azure functions to Azure

 VSCode or Azure CLI is recommended for the deployment.
 For Aure CLI commands, read [this](https://github.com/Azure/azure-functions-dotnet-worker).